danog/MadelineProtoDocs/old_docs/API_docs_v45/methods/README.md

 * <a href="users.setSecureValueErrors.html" name="users.setSecureValueErrors">Notify the user that the sent passport data contains some errors The user will not be able to re-submit their Passport data to you until the errors are fixed (the contents of the field for which you returned the error must change): users.setSecureValueErrors</a>

 * <a href="account.getPassword.html" name="account.getPassword">Obtain configuration for two-factor authorization with password: account.getPassword</a>

+* <a href="stats.getMessagePublicForwards.html" name="stats.getMessagePublicForwards">Obtains a list of messages, indicating to which other public channels was a channel message forwarded.  : stats.getMessagePublicForwards</a>

 * <a href="messages.setBotPrecheckoutResults.html" name="messages.setBotPrecheckoutResults">Once the user has confirmed their payment and shipping details, the bot receives an updateBotPrecheckoutQuery update.  : messages.setBotPrecheckoutResults</a>